lanesky/kubernetes-walk-through/docs/04-deploying-prometheus-and-grafana.md

 kubectl -n monitoring get pods
 ```

-The output should be like below.
+The output should be as below.

 ```
 NAME                                                     READY   STATUS    RESTARTS   AGE